About

 In case “Howdy” didn’t give it away, I’m a 4th generation Texan, but enjoyed time on some other frontiers including DC, LA & NYC before returning to the land of live music & tacos a few years ago.

 My wife & I love to travel, exercise when it’s disguised as nature adventures, read books with paper pages, eat all the good food, listen to records, & have amassed an embarrassingly large board game collection.
-I can talk to a brick wall, but my happy place is being home with our 2 adopted fur babies, River & Miles Davis (until it’s time to feed them & our house morphs into The Hunger Games...)
+I can talk to a brick wall, but my happy place is being home or on the trail with our adopted fur-baby, River (until it’s meal time & our house morphs into The Hunger Games...)

 “Begin anywhere.”